Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: XUV generation mechanism

 During the phase of the motion when the electrons return towards $z' = 0$, they acquire kinetic energy from the plasma fields, reaching high $\gamma$.
 When their transverse velocity changes sign, at which moment in the lab frame they propagate towards the observer along the specular direction, a large-amplitude burst of radiation is emitted.
-This is shown in \cref{fig:rvr-c}: for $S = 20$, the waveform acquires a non-sinusoidal shape but the amplitude does not exceeed $a_0$, whereas for $S = 1$ for the waveform is characterised by sharp transitions between positive and negative field and amplitude increase $f = \mathop{\text{max}}(a_r/a_0) \simeq 3$.
-The consequence of this is seen in the Fourier analysis of the reflected intensity $R_\omega$ shown in \cref{fig:rvr-d}: the high-harmonic intensity is an order of magnitude larger for $S = 1$ across the spectral range $\omega > 10$~eV.
+This is shown in \cref{fig:dyn-b}: for $S = 20$, the waveform acquires a non-sinusoidal shape but the electric-field amplitude never exceeds the incident $E_0$, whereas for $S = 1$ for the waveform is characterized by sharp transitions between positive and negative field and amplitude increase $\max(E_r/E_0) \simeq 2$.

-This is broadly consistent with theoretical predictions: RES theory predicts a frequency spectrum that decays quasi-exponentially with harmonic order~\cite{Gonoskov}, in contrast to the power-law decay $\partial I/\partial \omega \propto \omega^{-m}$ expected in the ROM regime. \citet{Baeva} predict a universal $m=8/3$, but a range $5/3 < m < 7/3$ is seen in PIC simulation~\cite{Boyd}; in any case, weakening of the power-law decay to $m \simeq 1.62$ has been observed in thin-foil experiments where XUV emission may attributed to electron nanobunches~\cite{DromeyCSE}.

-However, in these results the two processes are partially mixed due to the effect of the laser temporal profile.
-The effective $S$ varies across the pulse: the leading edge encountering a clean, sharp transition to $S > 1$, whereas the trailing edge encounters a surface with finite density gradient.
-This is why the difference between RES and ROM shown in \cref{fig:rvr-c} is clearest in the leading edge of the reflected pulse (towards negative $\phi$).
-For the case $S = 20$, a pre-plasma of lower density is pulled out into vacuum as the surface breaks up under the action of the intense pulse; the trailing edge of the incident light reflects from this lower density region, leading to the RES-like features seen towards positive $\phi$ in \cref{fig:rvr-c}.

-A full analysis of the effect of pre-plasma and its relation to the laser pulse length is beyond the scope of this work; it suffices here to indicate that where we refer to the optimal $S$ of a clean plasma interaction, our results will apply to laser pulses reflecting from long scale-length pre-plasma before highly overdense targets.
+This difference is clearly demonstrated when the re-emitted light is filtered to the XUV frequency range (wavelengths between 10 and $100\,$nm), as shown in \cref{fig:dyn-c}.
+We find that for $S = 1$ the re-emitted attosecond pulses have electric-field amplitude twice that of the incoming light, which corresponds to a peak intensity of $4.0\times10^{21}\,\Wcm^{-2}$.
+For $S=20$, by contrast, the peak intensity of the filtered pulses is $1.1\times10^{20}\,\Wcm^{-2}$.
+We would expect $\aeff$ to be larger in the former case by a factor of ${\sim}6$ (the ratio of the pulse electric-field amplitudes); as \cref{fig:ri-b} shows $\aeff$ to be $5$ times larger for $S = 1$, this is reasonably accurate.

+As the RES equations predict the temporal evolution of the current carried by the electron layer, we can use them to extract the waveform of the re-emitted radiation; the theoretical and simulation results are in good agreement for the total (\cref{fig:dyn-b}) and spectrally filtered (\cref{fig:dyn-c}) electric-field amplitudes.
+The overestimation of the peak value of $E_r$ for $S = 1$ is a consequence of a singularity in the RES equations that occurs at the instant the transverse velocity changes sign~\cite{Gonoskov2}.
+This does not occur in the PIC simulations because the electron layer is guaranteed to move with speed less than $c$.